MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/localize-strings-ui-manifest.md

 ## Loading strings in non-packaged applications

-As of Windows Version 1903 (May 2019 Update), non-packaged applications can also leverage the Resources File management system.
+As of Windows Version 1903 (May 2019 Update), non-packaged applications can also leverage the Resource Management System.

-Just create your UWP user controls/libraries and [store any strings in a resources file](#store-strings-in-a-resources-file) and then [refer to a string resource identifier from XAML](#refer-to-a-string-resource-identifier-from-xaml) or [refer to a string resource identifier from code](#refer-to-a-string-resource-identifier-from-code) as shown here:
+Just create your UWP user controls/libraries and [store any strings in a resources file](#store-strings-in-a-resources-file).
+You can then [refer to a string resource identifier from XAML](#refer-to-a-string-resource-identifier-from-xaml), [refer to a string resource identifier from code](#refer-to-a-string-resource-identifier-from-code), or [load strings from a Class Library or a Windows Runtime Library](#loading-strings-from-a-class-library-or-a-windows-runtime-library).

-- `<MenuFlyoutItem x:Uid="Option1"/>`
-- `ResourceManager.Current.MainResourceMap.GetSubtree("ManagedWinRT\\Resources").GetValue("Header").ValueAsString`
-- `ResourceLoader.GetForViewIndependentUse("ManagedWinRT\\Resources").GetString("Header")`
-- `ResourceLoader.GetForViewIndependentUse("ManagedWinRT\\Resources").GetStringForUri(new Uri("ms-resource:///ManagedWinRT/Resources/Header"))`
-- `ResourceLoader.GetForViewIndependentUse("ManagedWinRT\\Resources").GetStringForUri(new Uri("ms-resource://Application/ManagedWinRT/Resources/Header"))`
-    > [!NOTE]
-    > To support non-packaged scenarios, use [GetForViewIndependentUse](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforviewindependentuse) instead of [GetForCurrentView](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforcurrentview) as there is no *current view* in non-packaged scenarios.
-The following exception occurs if you call [GetForCurrentView](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforcurrentview) in non-packaged scenarios: Resource Contexts may not be created on threads that do not have a CoreWindow.

 To use resources in non-packaged applications, you should do a few things:

+1. To support non-packaged scenarios, use [GetForViewIndependentUse](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforviewindependentuse) instead of [GetForCurrentView](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforcurrentview) as there is no *current view* in non-packaged scenarios.
+The following exception occurs if you call [GetForCurrentView](https://docs.microsoft.com/uwp/api/windows.applicationmodel.resources.resourceloader.getforcurrentview) in non-packaged scenarios: *Resource Contexts may not be created on threads that do not have a CoreWindow.*
+1. Use [MakePri.exe](https://docs.microsoft.com/windows/uwp/app-resources/compile-resources-manually-with-makepri) to manually generate your app's resources.pri file.
-1. Run `makepri new /pr <PROJECTROOT> /cf <PRICONFIG> /dq <DEFAULTLANGUAGEQUALIFIER> /of resources.pri`
+    - Run `makepri new /pr <PROJECTROOT> /cf <PRICONFIG> /dq <DEFAULTLANGUAGEQUALIFIER> /of resources.pri`
-    - The default priconfig of [MakePri](https://docs.microsoft.com/windows/uwp/app-resources/makepri-exe-configuration) [createconfig](https://docs.microsoft.com/windows/uwp/app-resources/makepri-exe-command-options#createconfig-command) includes the PRI indexer which merges all PRIs found under the project root.
+    - The default [MakePri.exe configuration file](https://docs.microsoft.com/windows/uwp/app-resources/makepri-exe-configuration) created by [createconfig](https://docs.microsoft.com/windows/uwp/app-resources/makepri-exe-command-options#createconfig-command) includes the PRI indexer which merges all PRIs found under the project root.
     - If you don’t use the default config, make sure the PRI indexer is enabled (review the default config for how to do this).
     - [MakePri](https://docs.microsoft.com/windows/uwp/app-resources/makepri-exe-configuration) merges PRIs found from UWP project references, NuGet references, and so on, that are located within the project root.
         > [!NOTE]